Coat of arms of Spain

-On the main state emblems of manyEuropean countries can see the historical characters, related to previous centuries.
-For example, the coat of arms of Spain - is the collection of coats of arms of states, which is located on its territory in the Middle Ages.
+On the main state emblems of many European countries, you can see historical symbols dating back to previous centuries.
+For example, the coat of arms of Spain is a set of coats of arms of states that were located on its territories in the Middle Ages.

 Symbols and signs

-- associated circuits relating to Navarre;
+- linked chains related to Navarre;

 - four red stripes on a gold background - Aragon.

-Royal coat of Arms
+Royal coat of arms